juanpallotta/LPP/README.md

 To avoid mistakes, it is preferable to use absolute paths for all the arguments passed to the modules.

-In next sections, a step-to-step on how to install and run these modules are described.
+In the next sections, a step-to-step on how to install and run these modules are described.

 ## Installation:
 Download or clone the repository from GitHub: `www.github.com/juanpallotta/LPP`.
 You will find: